 With so many contradicting recommendations and myths, it can be difficult to decipher breast cancer facts from fiction.
 However, there are plenty of agreed-upon risk factors, as well as best practices for testing, that are essential to understanding your individual risk.

-No matter what age you are, there are certain behaviors that professionals have agreed may increase your risk for developing breast cancer, including:
+No matter what age you are, professionals have agreed that the below behaviors and characteristics may increase your risk for developing breast cancer.

 The surgeon general has concluded that there is suggestive but not sufficient evidence linking tobacco smoke with increased risk for breast cancer.
 Still, researchers have found that exposure to the chemicals in tobacco smoke resulted in the appearance of those chemicals in breast tissue.